 - The opening of Persona 3 is full of philosophy, including a whole paragraph of Descartes that gets flashed on screen for a couple seconds.
 The PSP remake prefers Nietzsche, and it throws in some complex math too.

 - The Shin Megami Tensei metaseries, which includes the Persona games, is also generally chock full of very obscure mythology references.
 The tameable/fusable "demons" include Greek and Roman gods, Judeo-Christian angels, both Eastern and Western dragons, Japanese mythological creatures and even Aztec deities.

 - The entire Persona series is rooted in Jungian psychology, mainly the titular personae and the shadows the characters fight regularly.
 Persona 4 also utilizes some Nietzsche in it's underlying themes as well, both in the stereotypical Nietzsche Wannabe sense and Nietzsche's actual philosophy.

-- Speaking of Persona 4, Izanami may come right out of left field when introduced as the ultimate mastermind behind the game's events, unless you know that Izanami is the wife of Izanagi - the Protagonist's initial persona - in Japanese mythology.
+- In Persona 4, Izanami may come right out of left field when introduced as the ultimate mastermind behind the game's events, unless you know that Izanami is the wife of Izanagi - the Protagonist's initial persona - in Japanese mythology.
 In fact, the The Very Definitely Final Dungeon is named after the Japanese underworld where Izanagi went to see Izanami after she died.

 - Certain games in the series like to focus on a particular mythology or religion, offering little moments like these to people who know a lot about them.
 Persona 3 had Greek mythology, Persona 4 had Japanese mythology, and the Digital Devil Saga duology focused on Hindu mythology and Buddhism.